LukasKliukas/exam-car-service-front-end-lukas-kliukas-2022-05/README.md

 ## How to start this project:

 1. In the project terminal write : npm start
-   // This will start the project on port 3000.
+   // This will start the project on port 3000 and runs the app in the development mode.

 ## How to use this project: